rantropov/RealTimeBidding/Thesis/OnlineAdvertising.rst

 [4] Zhang, Weinan, Shuai Yuan, and Jun Wang.
 "Optimal real-time bidding for display advertising."
 Proceedings of the 20th ACM SIGKDD international conference on Knowledge discovery and data mining.
 ACM, 2014.

 [5] Lee, Kuang-chih, et al. "Estimating conversion rate in display advertising from past erformance data."
 Proceedings of the 18th ACM SIGKDD international conference on Knowledge discovery and data mining.
 ACM, 2012.

+[6] Yan, Jun, et al. "How much can behavioral targeting help online advertising?."
+Proceedings of the 18th international conference on World wide web.
+ACM, 2009.

 [7] Lee, Kuang-Chih, Ali Jalali, and Ali Dasdan.
 "Real time bid optimization with smooth budget delivery in online advertising."
 Proceedings of the Seventh International Workshop on Data Mining for Online Advertising.
 ACM, 2013.